ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 Carnarvon Tigers,Seafood
 {CODE-BLOCK/}

-Now to push them to Excel we need to create new spreadsheet and import data `From Text`:
+To push them to Excel we need to create a new spreadsheet and import data `From Text`:

 ![Importing data from text in Excel](images\excel_from_text.png)

-Then in a Open File Dialog we paste our querying url:
+In an Open File Dialog we paste our querying url:

 ![Open File Dialog](images\excel_from_text_dialog.png)